he000145/CST8911MidProject/readme.md

 ### Step 1: Data Connection

-I connected Power BI to the Azure SQL Database to import two types of data: raw tables containing transaction and customer information, and SQL views that contain the pre-transformed data for the dashboard.
+I connected Power BI to the Azure SQL Database to import two types of data: raw tables containing the transaction and customer data, and SQL views that contain the pre-transformed data for the dashboard.

 ![Data Connection](<Duty 4/Azure SQL Database Connection.png>)